 How does this relate to democracy?

-We now have identified “participation” and “inclusion” as a key feature for resilient societies.
-One major thing that in today’s society allows for more participation and inclusion is democracy.
+We now have identified participation,inclusion and adhering to shared moral principles as a key feature for resilient societies.
+One major thing that in today’s society allows for more participation, inclusion, while also giving an opportunity to construct and enforce shared moral principles is democracy.
 Unfortunately, I did not find any research that directly looks at the relationship between democracy and societal collapse, likely due to the fact that no modern democracy so far has experienced a societal collapse.
 This is, itself, sort of comforting!
 But since modern democracies only started to exist around 200 years ago and only became widespread starting in the 1950s, we shouldn’t take too much comfort in this fact.

 If you know of important studies I’ve missed here, please email me and I’ll update this article!